 Eye doctors who determine that a child has myopia (nearsightedness) often prescribe eyeglasses or standard contact lenses.
 While these vision correction tools help the child see better, they cannot slow myopia’s progression.
-By using the most advanced myopia management methods, Dr. Atkinson can help your child slow myopia progression and reduce the risks of developing vision-robbing ocular diseases later in life.
+By using the most advanced myopia management methods, Dr. Bill Atkinson can help your child slow myopia progression and reduce the risks of developing vision-robbing ocular diseases later in life.

 This page will help you understand the different myopia treatment options and their associated benefits.

 Myopia begins in childhood and unless its progression is slowed, a child can become very nearsighted by early adulthood.
 It is not a static condition.
 By the time you take your child for their next eye exam, their level of nearsightedness will have likely increased.